 We saw all the rooms and #15 was our favourite: up on the 2nd floor, it feels as if you’re in your own tower, with fittingly grand sea views, plus an open tub and small trunk room.
 But you don’t need to go top of the range.
-The village-side Hideaway (#16) offers great value for floorspace, with a walk-through dressing room to boot.
+The Village Hideaway (#16) offers great value for floorspace, with a walk-through dressing room to boot.
 Harbour Room #2 stood out for its generous bathroom (tub and shower) and twin seaward windows; and L-shaped #12 for its cosily divided sleeping and sitting areas.
 None are huge, but even the smallest (#10) is adequate for a weekend away without too much luggage.

 Sea-facing guests should be prepared for some noise from the terrace until 11ish, while village-side rooms may hear passing cars.
-If you’re after more tranquility, request one of the 3 rooms in the separate annex next door: lower ceilings and smaller windows make them darker and more cottagey, but Seaview #20 feels rather cosy and special, while Grand Seaview #17 sleeps up to 4 in an open-plan living-sleeping space, using 2 fold-out armchair beds.
+If you’re after more tranquility, request one of the four rooms in the separate annex next door: lower ceilings and smaller windows make them darker and more cottagey, but Seaview #20 feels rather cosy and special, while Grand Seaview #17 sleeps up to 4 in an open-plan living-sleeping space, using 2 fold-out armchair beds.

 Breakfast is a combination of buffet - we loved the yog-strawberry-granola in small kilner jars - and fresh cooked menu items, which include porridge, kippers, thick pancakes with syrup, and eggs cooked to perfection (orangey yolks oozing out over spinach, creamy bearnaise and white muffins).